-We can close your account whenever we like
+We can close the account whenever we like.

 As long as we write to you or email you to let you know two months before it closes.
 If we close your account, we'll try to send the money in your account to you together with any interest.
+As an alternative, and after giving you at least two months' notice, we may change your account to another suitable account.